go-zing/gozz/README.md

 gozz run -p "[PLUGIN][:OPTIONS]" filename
 ```

 #### Annotation

-Annotations are comments that stick with object, and match syntax as follows:
+Annotations are comments that stick with declaration object, and match syntax as follows:

 ```go
 // +zz:[PLUGIN][:ARGS][:OPTIONS]